How do I reserve a Let’s Talk About It Series?

 What is the “cost share” section of the application all about?

 The LTAI books are sent from the South Carolina State Library, which houses our library of titles.
-It can sometimes take several weeks for the books to arrive, so be sure to get your application in well before the programs are set to begin.
+It should take less than a week for the books to arrive.

 How do I return the books?